The Association of Canadian Publishers is the voice of English-language Canadian-owned independent book publishers.

 Recent Posts

-2022 Canadian Book Publishing Industry Diversity Baseline Survey Report
+Results of the 2024 Canadian Book Publishing Industry Salary Survey

 A rich and diverse body of Canadian writing strengthens Canada and enriches the lives of Canadians.